 How can you sort through all the options and decide which cards to apply for?
 That’s not difficult.
 You can avoid hassle and rejection by applying only for cards you’re likely to qualify for based on your credit profile.
 Here’s how:

 - Learn your credit score.
-Use Credit.com’s free Credit Report Card to get two free credit scores.
+Use Credit.com’s free credit report snapshot to get two free credit scores.

 - View offers.
 Credit.com’s credit card search tool lets you filter offers by credit score.
-Filter your search at the left-hand column of the page.
-When card shopping, carefully compare the fine print for each card, including APR’s, fees, maintenance costs, penalties, grace periods and other rules.
+Filter your search at the top of the page.
+When card shopping, carefully compare the fine print for each card, including APRs, fees, maintenance costs, penalties, grace periods and other rules.

 This article has been updated.
 It originally ran on November 14, 2013.